-B13.1 Types of record
+B13.1 Types of record scores

-- B13.1.1 Two types of record are maintained: - a.
-National Records.
+- B13.1.1 Two types of record scores are maintained: - a [BR] British Records.
 These are maintained only for the classified events.
-National records can be set at any fully or partially classified meeting in the United Kingdom. - b.
-Phoenix Records.
-These are maintained for all events shot at the annual Phoenix meeting.
+British records can be set at any fully or partially classified meeting in the United Kingdom - b [PR] Phoenix Records.
+These are maintained for all events shot at the annual Phoenix meeting